scaleway/netbox-netprod-importer/docs/quickstart.rst

       driver: napalm_driver_name
       # optional.
 Will be used instead of the switch fqdn to init the connection
       target: some_ip
+      # optional.
+Only needed for interconnect
+      discovery_protocol: lldp or cdp

 Read the documentation of each subparser to use it in netbox-netprod-importer.

+discovery_protocol can take the values "lldp" and "cdp".
+Since the CDP protocol is proprietary, it is only supported by CISSCO equipment.
+CDP detection only works with nxos, nxos_ssh and ios drivers.

 Example
 ~~~~~~~